esschillinger/webdev-practice/README.md

 ### audio-mix-ui\*

+Now has its own repository for modularization.
+Check out [audio-mixer](https://github.com/esschillinger/audio-mixer) for the most up-to-date version.

 An interface for arranging, editing, and playing audio files.
-Right-click to mute audio and adjust volume, and zoom in or out within the tracks via `CTRL + mousewheel`.
-Track cropping/trimming currently being implemented.
+Right-click to crop, mute audio, and adjust volume, and zoom in or out within the tracks via the zoom buttons in the toolbar or `CTRL + mousewheel`.

 Technically a bit of a misnomer, as audio mixing capabilities are not the primary focus of this tool, though I may add some in the future.
 This component is likely to become a separate repository.